 Who carries the burden of student loan debt?

-Parents pay 44% of their children’s college expenses.
-On average, students pay 27% of their college costs when you include income and savings (13%) and student borrowing (14%).
-About a third is paid from scholarships
+Parents pay 45% of their children’s college expenses.
+On average, students pay 19% of their college costs when you include income and savings (8%) and student borrowing (11%).
+Scholarships and grants pay for a quarter (25%) of college costs.

 The cost of education, student debt, and delinquency